ubc-systopia/dsn-2022-rad-artifact/dataset/README.md

 * [`MongoDB`](https://github.com/ubc-systopia/cps-security-code/tree/main/dataset/mongo_db) stores RAD in a MongoDB instance.

-The known_procedures are further divided in two folders: anomaly and benign.
+The known_procedures are further divided in two folders: `anomaly` and `benign`.
 There are 25 files that have known procedures and are used for our command analysis.
 The following table shows the labels and the description assigned to each tracing file.